Abdallahagamal/BudgetMind/Sprint3/dataset_v3/README.md

 blocked public release.
 See `SOURCES.json` for the full record and for the licensing work that is **still outstanding**.

+Labels are produced by automated rubric scoring against `ANNOTATION_GUIDE.md`: six reasoning dimensions plus a knowledge flag, with the Low/Medium/High band derived from those scores by fixed rules.
+Every scored row carries its own `rubric_scores`, so each label is checkable against the rule that produced it.
+Ambiguous rows were routed to human adjudication (`human_adjudication_log.jsonl`).
+See `TRAINING_READINESS.md` for the validation status.

 ## Files

 | File | Contents |